KILTprotocol/nextjs-sporran-credential-login/README.md

 ## Verifier Setup

-You can use the KILT Distillery CLI to quickly setup this project or generate the assets needed.
+In order to run this recipe you need an on-chain DID, domain linkage credential and test Claimer credentials.
+Please use the KILT Distillery CLI to quickly setup this project or generate the assets needed.

 ## Disclaimer
 This code is not for production use.
 It serves as an example workflow for accepting Credentials.